 For restoration work, I recommend sticking with historically accurate leather colors -- black, dark brown, or medium brown .
 Dark brown is the most popular.
 View a color swatch...

 Lots of people like sleigh bells, but some are concerned that a long, skinny sleigh bell strap will look awkward hanging on a wall.
 Other folks want to give heirloom sleigh bells to family members without hurt feelings or fights.
 Still more people have just a few bells they would like to enjoy and want to know how to display a small group of bells.
 The solution I've found for these situations is to adapt traditional designs to smaller pieces that better fit our modern use of sleigh bells as decoration.
 Here are some ideas:

-Create entirely new designs: We have created a number of custom designs for past clients, often using traditional harness decorations for inspiration.
+We have created a number of custom designs for past clients, often using traditional harness decorations for inspiration.
 We construct these pieces with traditional harness-making techniques and materials.
-See our "dag", "harness drop", and other custom designs in ready-made door straps and custom door straps.

 Copyright © 2002-2020 - All rights reserved by Classic Bells Ltd.